DistrictOfJoban/nteutil/docs/TrainInfoTracker.md

 Return the platform at offset relative to the train's next platform.
 (So offset `0` is the next station, offset `1` is the 2nd next station, and so on...)
 `allRoute` means whether to also consider stations not on the current route.

+### absoluteStation(index: Number, allRoute: boolean): Station
+Returns the station at the specified index, calculated from the start of the current route (Regardless of where the train is).
+If `allRoute` is true, this will be calculated from the very first route.

+### absolutePlatform(index: Number, allRoute: boolean): Station
+Returns the platform at the specified index, calculated from the start of the current route (Regardless of where the train is).
+If `allRoute` is true, this will be calculated from the very first route.

 ### destStation(allRoute: boolean): Station
 Return this train's destination station, returns a [Station](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway/blob/87c987f660dac35832bb9373c7d7da8bd31e2abc/common/src/main/java/mtr/data/Station.java). (stn.name to obtain the station number)
 `allRoute` means whether to also consider stations not on the current route.